OmurEKiraz/CSVtoYoutubePlaylist/README.md

 ## ⚙️ How to Use

-Open Terminal and type "pip install customtkinter" (first time only)
+Double Click the ui.pyw file

-Double Click the ui.pyw
+Click Install Dependencies (first time only)

 In the app window: